Fiserv/firstvision-apac/docs/APIs/Loan-Management/Inquire-Payoff-Quote.md

 # Inquire Payoff Quote

-This API is used to fetch Instalment plan balance and pro rata interest that would be charged in case the customer wants to close a Loan plan on a given date.
+This API is used to fetch Instalment plan balance and pro rata interest that would be charged in case the customer wants to close a Loan plan on a given date for a given accountId/paymentInstrumentId.

 ## Endpoint